Connemara: Irish language, literature, and folklore

+It was during the following and final phase of my education at University College Galway, now NUIG, that I formed in-dissoluble friendships with a host of Irish speakers, mostly from Connemara and the Aran Islands, holidaying regularly with families there especially with that of my great friend, Michael Powell, of Eochaill, Inis Mór.
+During that period among those wonderfully hospitable and golden-hearted people Irish became by dint of constant loving use what I had always fervently wished it to be, my mind’s first language.
+Thereafter throughout my years as a teacher of Mathematics and the Sciences, and as husband and father, my love of poetry, in English and Irish and indeed in Latin and a number of other European languages, though never waning, could naturally find no outlet − until early retirement beckoned.
+No bard, Irish or English, had been found fit in all this while to dethrone the mighty songster of Avonside in my Kingdom of Poetry.

+In 2009, Sionóid published a translation of Shakespeare's 154 sonnets into Connaught Irish under the title Rotha Mór an Ghrá ("The Great Wheel of Love").

 Transport

 Connemara is accessible by the Bus Éireann and City Link bus services.
 From 1895 to 1935 it was served by the Midland Great Western Railway branch that connected Galway City to Clifden.

 The N59 is the main area road, following an inland route from Galway to Clifden.
 A popular alternative is the coastal route beginning with the R336 from Galway.
 This is also known as the Connemara Loop consisting of a 45 km drive where one can view the landscape and scenery of Connemara.

 Aer Arann Islands serves the Aran Islands from Connemara Airport in the south of Connemara also known as Aerfort na Minna.

 Notable places

 Towns and villages

 These settlements are within the most extensive definition of the area.
 More restrictive definitions will exclude some: